by Texas Homesteader ~

-Since we’re self employed there was no need to beg for time off work or to be told no. There was no demands of a corporate boss about a project too important to allow our time away or that our absence was too long.
+Since we’re self employed there was no need to beg for time off work or to be told no. There was no demand of a corporate boss about a project too important to allow our time away, or that our absence was too long.
 We’re able to prioritize where our time goes.
-And our family comes first!
+And our family comes before work!

 Also, it’s important to RancherMan & me to be involved in our small community.
 We volunteer for several causes that are important to us.
 So we dedicate time each week doing our fair share for the common good of our community.

 But when something pops up, others almost always turn to us to pick up that volunteer slack.
 I mean, we’re working at HOME, so we have the time, right??
 It’s not like we’re really working.

 I feel that old familiar wave of guilt each time I must tell other volunteers that we just don’t have the spare time for more.